smitelli/cosmodoc/src/content/topics/adlib-functions/index.md

 As long as both conditions are true, the AdLib address/data pair is read from {{< lookup/cref musicDataPtr >}} into the local `chunk` variable and the source pointer is advanced.
 Each of these is an 8-bit value, but they are read and handled as a 16-bit chunk here.

 {{< lookup/cref musicDataPtr >}} is read and advanced again, this time to get the delay value that accompanies the music chunk that was just read.
-This is added to the current value of {{< lookup/cref musicTickCount >}} to determine the deadline tick timestamp for the next iteration of this loop: {{< lookup/cref musicNextDue >}}.
+This is added to the current value of {{< lookup/cref musicTickCount >}} to determine the deadline for the next iteration of this loop: {{< lookup/cref musicNextDue >}}.
 The delay value is often zero, which will cause another iteration of this `while` loop before the current music tick completes.

 Following this, a brief dabble of assembly splits the 16-bit `chunk` variable into its 8-bit components, `chunkaddr` and `chunkdata`.
 These are sent to the AdLib hardware by the call to {{< lookup/cref SetAdLibRegister >}}.